Pixel 6: 3 reasons I can't wait to get my hands on it

 New camera system

-The Pixel 5's dual camera setup did take great images, but up against the triple array on Apple's iPhone 12 Pro Max or the Galaxy S21 Ultra's amazing zoom, it didn't really do a lot to tempt people who are in pursuit of the best photos possible (like me).
+The Pixel 5's dual camera setup did take great images, but up against the triple array on Apple's iPhone 12 Pro Max or the Galaxy S21 Ultra's amazing zoom, it didn't really do much to tempt people who are in pursuit of the best photos possible (like me).

 The Pixel 6 promises to be an improvement, with an upgraded image sensor that promises to capture 150% more light than its predecessor.
 And more light means better-looking photos, particularly in low-light situations.
 There's also a 4x optical zoom lens, which I'll particularly focus on as zoom lenses can offer a great way of finding new, creative compositions in your photography that you might have missed with just a wide angle lens.